BokijonovM/market-place-backend-mongoDB/README.md

-## API for upload product image to cloudinary
+## API for upload product image to cloudinary*
 ```jsx
 https://m6-benchmark.herokuapp.com/product/{productId}/cover
 ```
+* Image should be single
+* If you uploading with Postman form-data name should be "cover"

 ## API for product reviews
 ```jsx